Eyeball It Privacy Policy

 • Apple receipt data is used solely to validate that subscription purchases are real.

-• AdMob ad-related data (free users only, when ATT is allowed) is used by Google AdMob to serve and measure ads.
+• AdMob ad-related data (free and per-tool premium users) is used by Google AdMob to serve and measure ads.
 We don't access this data ourselves; we receive aggregated revenue reports from Google.

 We don’t sell, rent, or trade any data.
 We don’t use your data to train AI models.